This gallery contains 51 photos.

 - Don’t wear socks — See above explanation.

 - If she doesn’t like a beard, grow one.

 - If she does like a beard, shave or don’t grow one.

-Well, there you have it.
-Once again, I’ve showed you how you can solve the biggest problem in your life.
-Now go out there and keep on fighting for pantyhose will ya?
+Well, guys, there you have it.
+I’ve showed you how you can solve the biggest dilemma in your life.
+Now, the results are up to you.

 A few of our favorite “real girls who love pantyhose” models have gotten all decked out in cute costumes and ActSensuous pantyhose for your Halloween viewing pleasure.

 You’ve met Yesenia in the preceding feature and gallery, as well as back on Jan.
 21, 2013.
 Yesenia appears in the gallery below, as does: